 Stress Urinary Incontinence

 Stress Urinary Incontinence (SUI) is a debilitating bladder condition that results in a leakage of urine during physical activity.
 There are several available treatments, ranging from lifestyle changes to surgery.
-One surgical method is transvaginal mesh surgery, which has been found to have painful, long-term complications in a large number of patients.
+One surgical method is transvaginal mesh surgery, but this has been found to have painful, long-term complications in a large number of patients.

 SUI occurs when a woman’s pelvic tissues and the muscles which support the bladder are weakened.
 Abdominal contractions during physical activity such as exercise can trigger a leakage.
 Laughing, coughing, sneezing and other movements can have the same result.